- Classical music works, where unnamed ones are typically referred to by composer, type, and number ("Beethoven's Fifth

 - Jazzman Anthony Braxton uses diagrams as titles for his compositions.
 This really screws with his documentarians, and as of yet, Google doesn't let you sketch in the search field to find a song that way.

-- Flake Music's When You Land Here It's Time To Return has three untitled tracks.
-These are spread out around the album (tracks 5, 8, and 10), but since the back cover lists 8 song titles with no track numbers in front of them, it's very easy to mistakenly assume that it's the last three tracks that are untitled hidden songs, and thus get the track listing mixed up entirely.
-A reissue settled the confusion by putting track numbers on the disk itself, although it also mistakenly lists four untitled tracks instead of three.
+- As originally released, Flake Music's When You Land Here It's Time To Return had three untitled tracks.
+These were spread out around the album (tracks 5, 8, and 10), but since the back cover lists 8 song titles with no track numbers in front of them, it was very easy to mistakenly assume that the last three tracks are unnamed hidden bonus songs, and thus get the track listing mixed up entirely.
+A reissue settled the confusion by putting track numbers on the disk itself, and a later reissue finally gave the unlisted songs official titles ("Candy Dish of Diamonds", "On the Playground in the Wind", and "Faded Polaroids")

 - None of the songs on the Quake soundtrack CD (by Nine Inch Nails) have names (though there are numerous unofficial, fanmade names).

 - The ninth song from the CD called "Yo soy", from the the album Revés/Yosoy by Café Tacvba, has no title.
 Other songs from this album have pictures as titles.

 - The ninth track of Sonic Youth's Washing Machine - the track-list on the back cover doesn't even list a track 9, it just goes straight from 8 to 10.
 This song is typically referred to as "Untitled" or "Becuz Coda" (because it was originally intended as the ending to the song "Becuz").

 - The tenth track on Neutral Milk Hotel's In the Aeroplane Over the Sea, the album's only instrumental, has no title.
 Popular fan names for it include "Untitled" (and variations thereof, largely dealing with various bracketing and capitalization to denote lack of a title), "10" and "The Penny Arcade in California", the name Allmusic gives in its listing and review of the record.